paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-753-united-states-military-academy.md

 #### Effective Date of 1980 Amendment
 Amendment by Pub.
 L. 96–513 effective Dec.
 12, 1980, see section 701(b)(3) of Pub.
 L. 96–513, set out as a note under [section 101 of this title](./chapter-001-definitions-rules-of-construction-cross-references-and-related-matters.md#section-101).

+#### Prohibition on Participation of Males in Athletic Programs or Activities at the Military Service Academies That Are Designated for Women or Girls
+Pub.
+L. 119–60, div.
+A, title V, § 559A, Dec.
+18, 2025, 139 Stat.
+880, provided that: “(a) In General.—The Secretary of Defense shall ensure that the United States Military Academy, the United States Naval Academy, and the United States Air Force Academy do not permit a person enrolled at such an Academy whose sex is male to participate in an athletic program or activity that is designated for women or girls. “(b) Rule of Construction.—Nothing in this section shall be construed to prohibit the United States Military Academy, the United States Naval Academy, or the United States Air Force Academy from permitting males to train or practice with an athletic program or activity that is designated for women or girls so long as no female is deprived of a roster spot on a team or sport, opportunity to participate in a practice or competition, scholarship, admission to an educational institution, or any other benefit that accompanies participating in the athletic program or activity. “(c) Definitions.—In this section—“(1) the term ‘athletic programs and activities’ includes all programs or activities that are provided conditional upon participation with any athletic team; and “(2) the term ‘sex’ means a person’s reproductive biology and genetics at birth.”

 #### Regulations on Certain Parental Guardianship Rights of Cadets and Midshipmen
 Pub.
 L. 117–81, div.
 A, title V, § 559A, Dec.
 27, 2021, 135 Stat.
 1742, provided that: “(a) Regulations Required.—Not later than one year after the date of the enactment of this Act [Dec.
 27, 2021], the Secretary of Defense, after consultation with the Secretaries of the military departments and the Superintendent of each military service academy, shall prescribe regulations that include the option to preserve parental guardianship rights of a cadet or midshipman who becomes pregnant or fathers a child while attending a military service academy, consistent with the individual and academic responsibilities of such cadet or midshipman. “(b) Briefings; Report.—“(1) Interim briefing.—Not later than May 1, 2022, the Secretary of Defense shall provide to the Committees on Armed Services of the Senate and House of Representatives an interim briefing on the development of the regulations prescribed under subsection (a). “(2) Report.—Not later than 180 days after the date of the enactment of this Act, the Secretary of Defense shall submit to the Committees on Armed Services of the Senate and House of Representatives a report on any legislation the Secretary determines necessary to implement the regulations prescribed under subsection (a). “(3) Final briefing.—Not later than one year after the date of the enactment of this Act, the Secretary of Defense shall submit to the Committees on Armed Services of the Senate and House of Representatives a final briefing on the regulations prescribed under subsection (a). “(c) Rule of Construction.—Nothing in this section shall be construed to change, or require a change to, any admission requirement at a military service academy. “(d) Military Service Academy Defined.—In this section, the term ‘military service academy’ means the following:“(1) The United States Military Academy. “(2) The United States Naval Academy. “(3) The United States Air Force Academy.”

+#### Service Academies: Referral of Applicants to the Senior Military Colleges and Units of the Senior Reserve Officer Training Corps
+Pub.
+L. 118–159, div.
+A, title V, § 559C, Dec.
+23, 2024, 138 Stat.
+1900, provided that: “(a) In General.—Not later than 180 days after the date of the enactment of this Act [Dec.
+23, 2024], the Secretary of Defense shall establish a system whereby a covered individual may elect to have the Secretary share information regarding such covered individual with a senior military college or a unit of the Senior Reserve Officer Training Corps. “(b) Definitions.—In this section:“(1) The term ‘covered individual’ means an individual who applied for an appointment as a cadet or midshipman at a Service Academy. “(2) The term ‘senior military college’ means a school specified in [section 2111a of title 10](./chapter-103-senior-reserve-officers-training-corps.md#section-2111a), United States Code. “(3) The term ‘Service Academy’ has the meaning given such term in [section 347 of title 10](./chapter-016-security-cooperation.md#section-347), United States Code.”

 #### Pilot Program on Cardiac Screening at Certain Military Service Academies
 Pub.
 L. 117–81, div.
 A, title VII, § 733, Dec.
 27, 2021, 135 Stat.
 1798, provided that: “(a) Pilot Program.—The Secretary of Defense shall establish a pilot program to furnish mandatory electrocardiograms to individuals who have been admitted to a covered military service academy in connection with the military accession screening process, at no cost to such candidates. “(b) Scope.—The scope of the pilot program under subsection (a) shall include at least 25 percent of the incoming class of individuals who have been admitted to a covered military service academy during the first fall semester that follows the date of the enactment of this Act [Dec.
 27, 2021], and the pilot program shall terminate on the date on which the Secretary determines the military accession screening process for such class has concluded. “(c) Furnishing of Electrocardiograms.—In carrying out the pilot program under subsection (a), the Secretary shall furnish each mandatory electrocardiogram under the pilot program in a facility of the Department of Defense or by medical personnel within the military health system. “(d) Briefing.—Not later than 180 days after the date on which the pilot program under subsection (a) terminates, the Secretary shall provide to the Committees on Armed Services of the Senate and the House of Representatives a briefing on the pilot program.
 Such briefing shall include the following:“(1) The results of all electrocardiograms furnished to individuals under the pilot program, disaggregated by military service academy, race, and gender. “(2) The rate of significant cardiac issues detected pursuant to electrocardiograms furnished under the pilot program, disaggregated by military service academy, race, and gender. “(3) The cost of carrying out the pilot program. “(4) The number of individuals, if any, who were disqualified from admission based solely on the result of an electrocardiogram furnished under the pilot program. “(e) Covered Military Service Academy Defined.—In this section, the term ‘covered military service academy’ does not include the United States Coast Guard Academy or the United States Merchant Marine Academy.”